-The city is rich with its historical monuments, and Khachkars(cross-stones).
-The legend says that in the area of Martuni was a water source near Martuni and the locals were very careful and never wasted the water.
-But once a new bride accidentally forgot to close the water tap and until the sunrise the water flowed and became a lake (Sevan).
+The town legend says that there was a water source near Martuni and the locals were very careful and never wasted the water.
+But once a new bride forgot to close the water tap and until sunrise the water flowed and became a lake (Sevan).
 In the morning a woman who was the first to see the lake cursed the bride and she became a stone.